 “What?!”
-I demand not bothering to turn around.
+I demand, not bothering to turn around.
 “Just spit it out,” I say as I try to grab a hold of the elusive insight.
-He will either tell me why he really came here or he won’t.
+Either he will tell me why he really came here or he won’t.

-“Well…” he starts again “I need money,”
+“Well…” he starts again.
+“I need money.”

-I blink my eyes.
+I blink.
 “So?
 What does that have to do with me?”

-“I’m sure you were planning to leave me something anyway…” he beings.
+“I’m sure you were planning to leave me something anyway…”

 “Wait, what?”
-I say.
 Now he has my full attention.
 I push myself up on my arm and address him over my right shoulder.
 “I was not planning on leaving you anything,” I say, emphasizing each word.
 I turn further to look at him, staring directly at the top of his bowed head.

 He looks up at me, meeting my eyes with pleading in his.
 His confidence and bravado is nowhere to be found.
 “You have your life insurance, right?
 You could borrow some money against it, right?” he asks urgently.

-I stare at him trying to imagine how his request can be anything other than what it is.
+I stare at him, trying to imagine how his request can be anything other than what it is.

-“Listen, it’s not like you can take it with you anyway!” he says holding his hands wide as if he is in a court making an obvious argument.
-He really is a lawyer, just passed the bar, but I don’t think he has ever seen the inside of a courtroom yet.
+“Listen, it’s not like you can take it with you anyway!”
+He holds his hands wide as if he is in a court making an obvious argument.
+He really is a lawyer, just passed the bar, but I don’t think he has yet seen the inside of a courtroom.

-“That money is for mom, to pay her back for this!”
-I say, jerking my chin as a gesture to encompass the room.
+“That money is for Mom, to pay her back for this!”
+I jerk my chin as a gesture to encompass the room.

-“I know, I just need some of it - -” he begins.
+“I know, I just need some of it.”
 He rapidly rubs his face in his hands and looks away.
-If he just waits for me to die he could get the money from my mother, but only I can get money from the insurance policy now.
+If he just waits for me to die, he could get the money from my mother, but only I can get money from the insurance policy now.

-“Get – Out!”
+“Get.
+Out!”
 I yell.

-Timmy doesn’t move.
-“I really need your help bro,” he says in a voice barely above a whisper.
+He doesn’t move.
+“I really need your help, bro,” he says in a voice barely above a whisper.

 “You gotta be kidding me!”
-I say as I try to turn and sit up fully.
-Momentarily forgetting my right arm doesn’t work, I involuntarily roll over facing him.
+I try to turn and sit up fully.
+Momentarily forgetting my right arm doesn’t work, I involuntarily roll over, facing him.
 I look up at him in that awkward position.
-It is not fair that I have to go through this.
+It is not fair I have to go through this.
 I just wanted to be happy today.
 I don’t want to be angry right now, but how can I help it?

-There is a soft knock on the door, but, it doesn’t open.
+There is a soft knock on the door, but it doesn’t open.

-“Is everything alright?” my mother’s tentative voice says.
+“Is everything all right?” my mother asks in a tentative voice.

 “It’s fine!” we both call out in unison, repeating an old pattern.

 I am aware that it is the second time today I have caused her to fear my temper.
-I briefly consider bringing my mother in to referee, but the thought of her probably taking his side would send me further over the edge.
+I briefly consider bringing my mother in to referee, but the thought of her probably taking Timmy’s side would send me further over the edge.

 I use my left arm to grab the side of the bed and start to pull myself upright.
-It occurs to me that I could be grateful, if I choose to, for the ability to do that.
-Right now I can feel joy.
-But, no, I am angry, I want to rebel.
+It occurs to me I could be grateful, if I choose to be, for the ability to do that.
+Right now, I can feel joy.
+But, no, I am angry.
+I want to rebel.
 I have the right to feel bad if I want to.

-I lay my head back bed and close my eyes.
+I lay my head back and close my eyes.

 * * *